Hump Day Wednesday – 19/10/2011

 It’s Wednesday which means it is Hump Day.
 What is hump day you may ask yourself?
 To get a full understanding what it is and why we do it then you have to check out our original Hump Day Wednesday photo.

-Basically we post a new photo each Wednesday of something that we have found helps us imagine what we might get up to this weekend.
+Basically we will post a new photo up each Wednesday of something that we have found helps us imagine what we might get up to this weekend.
 It could be just a nice relaxing beach, some nice surf, a great snorkelling spot, a destination, you get the idea.
-In the end it really is just a picture of whatever I feel like putting up that reminds me of some good times.
+In the end its just going to be a picture of whatever I feel like putting up that reminds me of some good times.

 The Best Way to Stay in LoDo Denver